hesampakdaman/resume/resume.typ

     role: "Backend Engineer",
     start_date: "Aug 2024",
     end_date: "Feb 2025",
-    description: "Optimized legacy data flows and introduced an event-driven architecture for scalable telemetry processing.
-Restructured the codebase for better adaptability.
-Reduced integration test time and improved observability with structured error reporting.
-Authored ADRs to standardize logging.",
+    description: "Optimized multiple legacy flows, with the best improvement reducing execution time from 30s to 200ms.
+Reduced integration test time for the team's main service from 40s to 5s.
+Introduced an event-driven architecture for scalable telemetry processing and restructured the codebase for better adaptability.
+Improved observability with structured error reporting and authored ADRs to standardize logging.",
     skills: (
         "GCP",
         "gRPC",